 602.01 DESCRIPTION.
-This work shall consist of furnishing materials and constructing walls, and other masonry of the types and sizes specified, or repointing of existing masonry.
+This work shall consist of furnishing materials and constructing walls, and other masonry of the types and sizes specified, or rebuilding, repairing, or repointing of existing masonry.

 602.02 MATERIALS.
 Materials shall meet the requirements of the following Subsections: